Individual

 Katie got the counseling bug at eight years old while participating in therapy with her family as...
 Read More

-Jim Ming, LPC-Associate, has a Master’s in Clinical Mental Health Counseling from Tarleton State University, a BS in Industrial Relations, and a Master’s of Human Resources & Labor Relations from Michigan State University.
+Jim Ming, LPC, has a Master’s in Clinical Mental Health Counseling from Tarleton State University, a BS in Industrial Relations, and a Master’s of Human Resources & Labor Relations from Michigan State University.
 As a Licensed Professional Counselor - Associate, Jim is under the supervision of Chris Jones, Licensed Professional Counselor.

 He has more than 25 years of experience helping people with difficult relationships and issues in business.
 Jim helps people find solutions for life’s challenges, including stress, depression, grief, anxiety, and many other concerns.
 Some of his focus areas include men’s issues, career issues, LGBTQ+ affirming counseling, LGBTQ aging and senior issues, and gender identity issues.